alttch/eva3/doc/corescript.rst

 .. note::

    * Item status/value can be obtained by accessing event.source.status and event.source.value fields as well.
-However it's highly recommended to use event.data dict instead - it contains "fixed" state snapshot.
-Actual item state can be modified while core script is running.
+However it is highly recommended to use event.data dict instead - it contains the "fixed" state snapshot, as actual item state can be modified while core script is running.

-   * In core scripts, item state value is always a string
+   * In the core scripts, item state value is always a string

 .. code-block:: python